-(20) The human resources are shown in FTE, not headcount.
+$^{13}$ The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.

-(21) The financial resources shown here only take into account the operational expenditures.
+&lt;sup>14 The financial resources shown here only take into account the operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.

-Project Name FTE FTE from SP Budget assigned SP Output indicator Output Target 006REC1128 Manage the evolution of 1.16 € 18,050 Change requests included in TAF technical appendices, according to the CCM process Q4 2024 Telematics application for Monitoring of the TAF TSI implementation - progress report on Year -1 Q2 2024 freight (TAF TSI) Recommendation about the revised TAF TSI delivered to DG MOVE Q1 2024 Compliance assessment check requested for TSIs on telematics applications to include interfaces with other regulations under the aegis of ERA (e.g. OPE TSI, RINF, ERA Vocabulary) 100% of compliance assessment reports produced in due time (3 months) Participation to the Commission's meetings related to the Digital Transport and Logistic Forum and eFTI Regulation Participation to the Commission's meetings related to the Digital Transport and Logistic Forum and eFTI Regulation ERA1234 Green agenda 0.10 € 4,038 Annual topical report Report published and event around the results of the report organised ERA-REC-122 Manage the evolution of 1.00 0.10 € 10,450 Change requests included in TAP technical appendices, according to the CCM process Q2 and Q4 2024 Telematics application for Monitoring of the TAP TSI implementation - progress report on Year -1 Q2 2024 passengers (TAP TSI) Recommendation about the revised TAP TSI delivered to DG MOVE Q1/2024 Participation to the meetings related CEN/TC278/WG3 60% participation based on priority topics Participation to the meetings related to the NAPCORE project 60% participation based on priority topics Compliance assessment check requested for TSIs on telematics applications to include interfaces with other regulations under the aegis of ERA (e.g. OPE TSI, RINF, ERA Vocabulary) 100% of compliance assessment reports produced in due time (3 months) ✓ Progress with the specifications for multi-leg ticketing Specifications finalised Ontology extended to allow for data upload for the Inventory of assets End 2024 ERA-WKG-015 TDG Coordination 0.59 € 10,000 No. of meetings where ERA supports the EC in accordance with the AR art.
+Project Name FTE FTE from SP Budget assigned SP Output indicator Output Target 006REC1128 Manage the evolution of Telematics application for freight (TAF TSI) 1.16 € 18,050 Change requests included in TAF technical appendices, according to the CCM process Q4 2025 Monitoring of the TAF TSI implementation - progress report on Year -1 Q2 2025 Compliance assessment check requested for TSIs on telematics applications to include interfaces with other regulations under the aegis of ERA (e.g. OPE TSI, RINF, ERA Vocabulary) 100% of compliance assessment reports produced in due time (3 months) Participation to the Commission's meetings related to the Digital Transport and Logistic Forum and eFTI Regulation Participation to the Commission's meetings related to the Digital Transport and Logistic Forum and eFTI Regulation ERA1234 Green agenda 0.10 € 4,038 Annual topical report Report published and event around the results of the report organised ERA-REC-122 Manage the evolution of Telematics application for passengers (TAP TSI) 1.00 0.10 € 10,450 Change requests included in TAP technical appendices, according to the CCM process Q2 and Q4 2025 Monitoring of the TAP TSI implementation - progress report on Year -1 Q2 2025 Progress with the specifications for multi-leg ticketing TBD Participation to the meetings related CEN/TC278/WG3 60% participation based on priority topics

+Participation to the meetings related to the NAPCORE project 60% participation based on priority topics Compliance assessment check requested for TSIs on telematics applications to include interfaces with other regulations under the aegis of ERA (e.g. OPE TSI, RINF, ERA Vocabulary) 100% of compliance assessment reports produced in due time (3 months) ERA-WKG-015 TDG Coordination 0.59 € 10,000 No. of meetings where ERA supports the EC in accordance with the AR art.
 17. 15

-Strategic statement 4 - Rail will be an increasingly safe and secure mode of transport for its users and workers.
+B.3.
+Strategic Statement 4: Rail will be an increasingly safe and secure mode of transport for its users and workers